Tips to Prevent Sun-Damaged Skin This Summer

 Dead skin cells can build up and create rough areas, especially when the skin starts to dry out.
 The best way to slough off dry skin is with an exfoliant.
 A loofah can do a great job of smoothing rough skin, but it’s also worth investing in a good exfoliating body wash that gives your skin the nutrients that it needs while leaving it smooth and silky.
 Exfoliate a few times a week for the best results.

-Make It Moist
+Make the Moist of It

 The dryer your skin is, the more easily the sun can damage it, and the more the damage will show.
 Hydrated skin stays more elastic, which means that it can bounce back more easily from a day at the beach.
 Sunscreen is great, but by itself, it’s not enough to keep your skin looking smooth and youthful.

-Many moisturizers have some sunscreen added to them, but you may still need sunscreen as well – a typical moisturizer with an SPF of 15 might not be enough if you’re going to spend a lot of time in the sun.
+Many moisturizers have some sunscreen added to them, but you may still need sunscreen as well – a typical moisturizer with SPF 15 might not be enough if you’re going to spend a lot of time in the sun.
 But if you’re using a moisturizing foundation, when you apply sunscreen first, you’re liable to find that the foundation goes on smoother and more evenly because of the additional moisture of the sunscreen.

 Time It Right

 You don’t have to stay indoors during the summer months, but you also don’t have to be outdoors all of the time.
-Timing your outdoor excursions properly can help prevent sun damaged skin.
+Timing your outdoor excursions properly can help prevent sun-damaged skin.
 The sun will be at its strongest between 10 am and 2 pm, and this is when you’re most likely to sustain damaging sunburns.
 So if you can stay indoors during this time period, you can feel safer about going out earlier or later.

 If you like to get in a morning swim, try getting up early in the morning and swimming a few laps before breakfast.
 And if you’re looking at taking the kids out for a beach day, consider going in the afternoon, after lunch.
 If you wait until 2 pm, they’ll have eaten and had time to digest as well, so you won’t have to worry about cramps while swimming.

-Spending time outdoors is great for your mental and physical health, and it can leave you feeling energized and ready to tackle whatever other projects that you’re working on this summer.
-Protecting your skin from the sun’s rays is also healthy, and on top of that, taking steps to stay hydrated, prevent sunburns, exfoliate, moisturize, and the time your outings to avoid the harshest heat and UV rays, then you’ll also continue to look as good as you feel.
+Spending time outdoors is great for your mental and physical health, and it can leave you feeling energized and ready to tackle whatever other projects you’re working on this summer.
+Protecting your skin from the sun’s rays is also healthy, and on top of that, taking steps to stay hydrated, prevent sunburns, exfoliate, moisturize, and time your outings to avoid the harshest heat and UV rays, then you’ll also continue to look as good as you feel.